 "Tax Act" means the Income Tax Act (Canada), as amended, including the regulations promulgated thereunder.

-"Trustees" means the trustee or trustees of the REIT holding office under and in accordance with this Declaration of Trust from time to time and "Trustee" means any one of them.
+"Trustees" means the trustees of the REIT holding office under and in accordance with the Declaration of Trust from time to time and "Trustee" means any one of them.

 "TSX" means the Toronto Stock Exchange.